ubivis-ch/docker-git-server/README.md

 ### No data besides the repositories

-I didn't want to add features to this server that require addtional (meta)data like the bigger Git servers tend to have.
+I didn't want to add features to this server that require additional (meta)data like the bigger Git servers tend to have.
 This means that there are a lot of features missing compared to Github, GitLab, Bitbucket, Gitea, Gogs, etc. Be aware of that.

 I tried to make everything as simple as possible for both movability and backup/restore of repositories.